IslamAlsawaftah/reading-notes/DTO.md

 4- Separate the service layer from the database layer

-5- Hide specific properties that clients donít need to receive
+5- Hide specific properties that clients don‚Äôt need to receive

 6- Omit properties to reduce the payload size

 7- Manipulate nested objects to make them more convenient for clients

-8- Avoid ìoverpostî vulnerabilities
+8- Avoid ‚Äúoverpost‚Äù vulnerabilities

 9- Serialization & lazy load problems

-### There are several ways in which you can implement immutable DTOs in C#
+### There are several ways in which you can implement immutable DTOs

 1- You could use a ReadOnlyCollection or the thread-safe immutable collection types present in the System.Collections.Immutable namespace.